 Lazard, L., Capdevila, R., Dann, C., Locke, A and Roper, S. (2019).
 Sharenting: Pride, affect and the day to day politics of digital mothering.
 Social and Personality Psychology Compass, 13(4), DOI: https://doi.org/10.1111/spc3.12443.

 A repository of research publications and other research outputs can be viewed at The Open University's Open Research Online.

-I am currently a Qualification Lead for the OU Social Psychology pathway (Q83).
+I am currently a module team member of Investigating Psychology 1 (DE300).
 Previous to this, I have been part of the postgraduate production team for the module Evaluating Psychology: Research and Practice DD803.
 I have also contributed to the production of undergraduate modules Investigating Psychology 2 (DE200) and Investigating Psychology 3 (DE300).

 I am currently supervising four PhD students and I welcome enquiries from students who wish to study for a PhD.
 My areas of interest are primarily concerned with gender, equality, intersectionality, violence, parenting and digital lives.
 I mainly supervise qualitative or mixed method projects.

 L Lazard, ‘How do we make sense of the social world?
 Categorisation and attribution’ in Capdevila, R. Dixon, J. & Briggs, G. Investigating Psychology 2: From social to Cognitive (eds) (2015) Milton Keynes, The Open University, pp327-364.
 ISBN: 978-1-7800-7855-7.